 What David does now

-David returned to theatre, applying his eye for ambience and lighting to the Malvern Theatre Company when he and Bruce were asked to join it in 1996.
+David returned to theatre in 1996, applying his eye for ambience and lighting to the Malvern Theatre Company when he and Bruce were asked to join.
 The rich theatre seats and the reception area chandeliers were David’s ideas, amongst others, though the expense meant arguments with the committee.

 “As far as the public are concerned it’s improved a hundred per cent.”